SmashKs/OneShoot/README.md

 This is an application for analyzing a picture you took or are selected from the photo.
-If you give app a scenic photo then app might give you the information of the **place name**, the **similar place photo**, ... etc.
-In the near future, we'll add more function for anaylzing the picture.
+If you give app a scenic photo then app might give you the information of the **place name**, the **similar place photo**, ... etc. In the near future, we'll add more function for anaylzing the picture.

 # Show Case

+# Architecture

+We're using Clean Architecture to build this App.
+There're few layers as well-known **Presentation**, **Domain**, **Data** layer.
+Also, I add an extra universal module *ext* for making extension library in Kotlin.

+### Presentation

+As long as you know Clean Architecture, this layer is responsible in showing the data from the **Data layer** and handle thread to UI thread for changing the UI state and here is including Android SDK.

+We're using the **coroutine** not **RxJava** here because the coroutines are lighter than thread,

+### Domain

+Here's totally pure Kotlin library without Android SDK.

+### Data

+We're still using **Retrofit2 + RxJava** here.
+This layer is including the Android SDK in order to using the database and Firebase service.

+## Whole Architecture

 # Used libraries